flancian/garden/Dream.md

 --

 Because of this in my present life
-I will think twice of sparing them
+  I will (not?) think twice of sparing them